ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 ![output](https://raw.githubusercontent.com/ReveRoyl/PictureBed/main/BlogImg/202205121731546.png)

-However, the generalization ability of this method has not been decided yet.
+However, the generalization ability of this method has not been decided yet till now.

 # May 12th